Cat Insurance

 FAQs About Cat Pet Insurance

-Our cat insurance policy starts at $7 a month for one cat, but your rate depends on factors like your cat’s age, breed, and your zip code.1 The exact amount is also based on the reimbursement rate, annual limit, and deductible you choose.3,13,14 Adding optional Preventive Care coverage or insuring multiple pets can also affect the overall cost.
+MetLife Pet’s cat insurance starts at $7 a month for one cat, but your rate depends on factors like your cat’s age, breed, and your zip code.1 The exact amount is also based on the reimbursement rate, annual limit, and deductible you choose.2,12,13 Adding optional Preventive Care coverage or insuring multiple pets can also affect the overall cost.

 But with flexible pet insurance plans, MetLife Pet makes it easy to find coverage that’s cost-effective and supports your cat’s health at every stage of life.

-We also offer dog insurance for your pup companions and may be able to cover certain exotic pets — like rabbits, birds, ferrets, and reptiles.
+We also offer dog insurance for your pup companions and may be able to cover certain exotic pets — like rabbits, birds, ferrets, and reptiles.14

 Yes, purchasing a policy for your indoor cat can be worth it in the long run.
 While indoor cats face fewer outdoor risks, they’re still vulnerable to certain illnesses, injuries, and age-related health issues.
 Unexpected vet bills for digestive issues, dental problems, or chronic conditions can add up quickly.

-Ultimately, the financial protection of a cat insurance policy can help you focus on your kitty’s well-being and ease the stress surrounding vet costs.
+Ultimately, the financial protection of a cat insurance policy can help you say yes to the medical care your feline needs, especially when hidden health conditions arise.